-Large breasts in proportion to body size can cause neck and back pain, as well as shoulder irritation from bra straps.
+Large breasts can cause neck and back pain, as well as shoulder irritation from bra straps.
 If you feel that your breasts are too large, causing embarrassment or discomfort, you might consider undergoing a breast reduction.
 A breast reduction can result in improved posture, greater comfort, and increased confidence.
 Despite the positive impact it could have, no operation is a small undertaking and should be considered carefully.
-You will be looked after by a team of specialists, lead by your surgeon, who will guide you through the most important information relating to the surgery during your consultation.
+You will be looked after by a team of specialists, led by your surgeon, who will guide you through the most important information relating to the surgery during your consultation.

 The breast reduction procedure